fakerybakery/gpus/README.md

 # gpus

-A web interface for monitoring NVIDIA GPU status, similar to nvidia-smi but with a clean, intuitive web interface featuring real-time updates and historical data visualization.
+A real-time web interface for monitoring NVIDIA GPUs.

 ## Features